zia9571/Automated-Emergency-Medical-Vehicle-EMV-Dispatch-System-Based-on-Severity-Levels/README.md

 ---

 ## Results and Analysis 📈
 The system successfully detects and classifies objects into the five predefined classes.
 Accurate bounding boxes are placed around objects of interest, and accident severity is assessed effectively.
-- **Sample Results**:
-  (Include images showcasing bounding boxes with proper classifications.)

 ---

 ## How to Run 🚀